Corruption

 No hay anuncios

 The councilor also addressed another aspect of the scandal: complaints about the rental—with monthly payments up to €1,600—and sale—with prices reaching half a million euros, half of it in cash—of the apartments, despite regulations prohibiting such transactions.
 According to Camarero, of the 140 properties, the Generalitat has received only one request to sell and three rental applications.
-Regarding her response, she emphasized that rentals will only be authorized if the legal requirements are met.
+The conservative leader emphasized that rentals will only be authorized if the legal requirements are met.
 These requirements include having an employment contract abroad or caring for dependents in another city.

 For its part, the Alicante City Council has also maintained that its role is limited to "selling the land at an appraised price" to real estate developers and that these developers are responsible for ensuring compliance with the allocation criteria.
 However, the council did not clarify what information it had when it commissioned an internal report from the Local Asset Management Service, which on January 27th warned of possible "conflicts of interest" in the allocation of the apartments regarding municipal employees and officials who may have participated in the process.
 Specifically, there were some individuals who had family ties or other connections with City Council employees or officials who may have participated in relevant phases of the process.